 Matushka Juliana Schmeman is a noted educator and speaker on issues relating to the Church and on women's issues.
-Mrs. Schmemann resides in Crestwood, New York and is the wife of the late Fr.
-Alexander Schmemann, priest, author and theologian of the Orthodox Church in America and Dean of Saint Vladimir’s Orthodox Seminary from 1958 to 1983.
+Mrs. Schmemann resides in Crestwood, NY and is the wife of the late Fr.
+Alexander Schmemann, priest, author, and theologian of the Orthodox Church in America and Dean of Saint Vladimir’s Orthodox Seminary from 1958 to 1983.

 CHURCH, EVANGELISM AND CULTURE